JosepSanchezCano/UVAT/README.md

 conda create --name UVAT --file requirements.txt
 ```

-To be able to run the application is needed to download the weights from : link
+To be able to run the application is needed to download the weights from : https://uibes-my.sharepoint.com/:f:/g/personal/jsc250_id_uib_eu/EoFxHyDu_wlLuW3FI3iL3vYBs0hpk205rb2QXuBxy5FZFQ?e=heg5Tz

 It is enough to drop the folder inside the repository